Neyork/NeyorkV1/strings/readme.md

 | hi | Hindi  | Thanks to [TeamYukki](https://t.me/TeamYukki)

-### We need your help in translating Yukki Music Bot.
+### We need your help in translating Neyork Music Bot.
 How to Contribute?

-You can edit [`en.yml`](https://github.com/NotReallyShikhar/public/blob/master/strings/langs/en.yml) present in langs folder to your own language and send us the edited file at [@NeyorkSupport](https://t.me/NeyorkSupport)
+You can edit [`en.yml`](https://github.com/NotReallyShikhar/public/blob/master/strings/langs/en.yml) present in langs folder to your own language and send us the edited file at [@YukkiSupport](https://t.me/YukkiSupport)

 - > Points to remember while editing : <br> - Make sure you dont change any `{0}` or `{1}` while editing your codes <br> - Don’t change "general_1" or any other such keys present.